Gerrydh/Programming-for-DA-Project/README.md

 To run the Notebook, you must have [Jupyter](https://jupyter.org/) installed on your machine.
 You can install this using the [Anacona](https://www.anaconda.com/) Python Distribution.
 You can also view the Notebook in a static format using [nbviewer](http://nbviewer.jupyter.org/)

-The notebook itself is called `Programming for Data Analysis- Project 2018.ipynb`.
+The notebook itself is called `Box Plots- An Investigation.ipynb`.